Stylok5/Stylok5/README.md

 ### Hi there, I'm Kostas  👋

-I am a Junior Software Developer based in Athens and I recectly completed General Assembly's Software Engineering course, from November 2022 to May 2023.
+I am a Junior Software Engineer based in Athens and I recectly completed General Assembly's Software Engineering course, from November 2022 to May 2023.

 I have experience working with: HTML | CSS | JavaScript | React | Node.js | Express.js | Python | Django | MongoDB | PostgreSQL